-Attorneys cannot act until the registration is completed, which can take several weeks.
+Attorneys cannot act until the registration is completed, which is likely to take several weeks.
 This can cause problems if immediate actions are needed, such as paying care home fees.
 It may be necessary to apply for a Court of Protection order so your affairs can be dealt with, until an LPA is registered.
-Another reason for registration while you have mental capacity is if errors are discovered, you can correct them and create a valid LPA.
+Another reason for registration while you have mental capacity is because if errors are discovered, you can correct them and create a valid LPA.